kennytilton/whoshiring/README.md

 Welcome to "whoshiring", a browser for Hacker News's monthly Ask HN: Who's Hiring pages.

 ### Implementation
 Whoshiring is built atop the Matrix mxWeb&trade; web application un-framework -- just a thin, pass-through wrapper for HTML, CSS, JS, and AJAX.

-### Live (JS) Version
-This is a port to CLJS/re-frame of a live [JS/Matrix version](https://kennytilton.github.io/whoishiring/).
+Here is the [Live version](https://kennytilton.github.io/whoishiring/).

 ### Running it yourself
 Easy.